fetchai/agents-aea/docs/tac-skills-contract.md

 In the above case, the proposal received contains a set of goods to sell and an associated price.
 The buyer AEA needs to determine if this is a good deal for them, and if so, it accepts.

 There is an equivalent diagram for seller AEAs set up to search for buyers and their interaction with AEAs which are registered as buyers.
 In that scenario, the proposal will instead be a list of goods that the buyer wishes to buy and the price it is willing to pay for them.

-## Preparation instructions
+## Preparation Instructions

 ### Dependencies

 Follow the <a href="../quickstart/#preliminaries">Preliminaries</a> and <a href="../quickstart/#installation">Installation</a> sections from the AEA quick start.

-## Demo instructions (Fetchai):
+## Demo Instructions (Fetchai)

 Follow this instruction to run TAC against the fetch.ai Dorado testnet.

-### Fetch TAC controller AEA
+### Fetch TAC Controller AEA

 In the root directory, fetch the controller AEA:

 ``` bash
 aea fetch fetchai/tac_controller_contract:0.32.4
 cd tac_controller_contract